pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 Infrastructure
 ==============

-The library infrastructure layer implements the cohesive mechanism for storing events as sequences of items.
+The library's infrastructure layer provides a cohesive mechanism for storing events as sequences of items.

 Persistence Model
 =================